-Our Consultants at London Orthopaedic Specialists are leading experts in the assessment, diagnosis and treatment of all spine conditions.
+Our Consultants at London Sports Medicine are leading experts in the assessment, diagnosis and treatment of all spine conditions.

 Cervical Spine Stenosis (CSS) is a degenerative disease that most often happens over time, with years of wear and tear.
 This is more commonly referred to as arthritis of the spine.
 The spinal canal and neural foramen narrow and compress the spinal cord and nerve roots.
 Stenosis occurs when pressure increases inflaming the facet joints.
 Studies show that we can start the degenerative process, depending on how well we take care of our bodies, as early as our 30s.
 Genetics and congenital factors can predispose a person for stenosis.
 Usually the very severe symptoms don’t show until age 60 and older.
 Other causes of CSS include cervical spondylosis and diffuse idiopathic skeletal hyperostosis (DISH), or calcification of the posterior longitudinal ligament.
 Read more about Cervial Spine Stenosis and the treatment options available.